Culture Trip stands with

 Now this is how you set a scene: with a daybreak of the scale and grandeur of Maurice Ravel’s famous composition, a deeply atmospheric assemblage of color and mood.
 Whatever follows or precedes these pages is likewise tinted in intricate prose, and indeed the whole novel goes from one evocation to the next.
 For all its flaws (and there are a few), Lawrence Durrell’s Alexandria Quartet is the English language’s most successful impressionist work, somehow achieving—at times—the perfect marriage between scene-setting and poetry.
 That is at least the style with which this story of high romance and espionage is written down, and you’ll forgive us if we seem to pay so much attention to it; there’s just nothing quite like it anywhere else.

 The works are set in 1930s Alexandria, a time when the city was the Eastern Mediterranean’s cosmopolitan center, mixing French and British colonials with the native Greeks, Egyptians, and Syrians: “Five races, five languages, a dozen creeds: five fleets turning through their greasy reflections behind the harbor bar.”
 The first novel centers on the affair of a failed Irish writer (whose name will be revealed as Darley later in the series) with a local woman, Justine, and its ensuing agitations.
-He is also tied to a poor Greek dancer, Melissa; she, though born in the Jewish slums, is married to a rich Coptic financier, Nessim.
+She, though born in the Jewish slums, is married to a rich Coptic financier, Nessim.
 Balthazar and Mountolive, the subsequent novels, take place over the same period, but are told as if from different points of view.

 If modern love is the Quartet’s theme, featured as it is in a great many forms (passionate, platonic, stunted, unrequited, what have you), none of the books’ characters are depicted with any substantial depth.
 They are left as sketches, coming and going in the grand detail of Alexandria, whose influence in all aspects of the story means it’s been given, without doubt, the most prominent role.